 The goal of a Splunk User Group is to create an authentic, open forum for users to share technical details of their use cases, stories, difficulties, successes, and generally enjoy like-minded company.

-User groups are not sales channels for Splunk or anyone else participating in the group.
+User groups are not channels for sales, marketing, or recruitment for Splunk or anyone else participating in the group.
 They should be focused on content that appeals to the community.

 Starting a User Group